wrble/public/aws-instance-types.md

 ## AWS Instance Type Cheat Sheet

+Cache invalidation and naming things.
+AWS has certainly had a hard time of the latter.
+The variety of instance types they offer and how long they're been around make it really difficult to be consistent in naming things.

+Every time I'm starting a new service to run internally or reviewing something we have going, I find myself struggling to find the right instance type for the needs.
+For instance, there are three families (r, x, z) that optimize RAM in various ways in various combinations and I always forget about the x and z variants.

+So I put together this "cheat sheet" for us internally and thought I'd share it for anyone interested.
+Pull requests welcome for updates.

 NOTE: Each vCPU is a thread of an Intel or AMD core, except where noted.

 ### Family Overview